boeboe/envoy-wasm-plugins/print-properties/README.md

 ## Configuration

 The plugin can be configured using a JSON configuration.
 The configuration specifies which properties should be printed for various Plugin and HTTP events.
-The available properties include:
+The available Plugin and HTTP events include:

 | Parameter | Description | Type |
 |-----------|-------------|------|